gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson05.rst

 Cost per pizza display
 ~~~~~~~~~~~~~~~~~~~~~~~

 | This code sets up a label to display the cost per pizza.
 The displayed text is managed by a `StringVar` named `cost_display_var`, which is initialized to "Cost per pizza: $0".
-The label is placed in the grid layout and aligned to the left, ensuring it updates dynamically based on the value of `cost_display_var`.
+The label is placed in the grid layout and aligned to the left, and it updates dynamically based on the value of `cost_display_var`.

 .. code-block:: python